leoronne/my-solution/README.md

 - When a line starts with `#` and `##` it is rendered in a `h1` and `h2` block respectively.
 - When a line starts with `---` a `hr` element is rendered.

+## Solution

+I implemented the solution using `react-markdown` which does all the logic realted to the preview of the markdown.
+I'm also using the `remark-gfm` plugin to add more features that the native library does not supports yet (tables for i.e).

+The tests of the application are on the `__tests__` dir and I also added `styled-components` just to do the basics of the styling, which is very simple.

+**NOTE:** The newer version of the `react-markdown` has an bug when testing that hasn't been solved yet, you can see the thread [here](https://github.com/facebook/create-react-app/issues/11946#issuecomment-1014699854).
+To solve this I added the prefix `--maxWorkers=2 --transformIgnorePatterns \"node_modules/(?!react-markdown)/\" --env=jsdom` to the test command, as it states on the linked thread.

 ## Guidance

 We are using React and you are free to use any CSS solution you like and install small helper